nicholasadamou/jwt-spring-security-demo/readme.md

 }
 ```

-The 'principal' field in the returned object here is our [AuthenticatedUser](src/main/java/com/nicholasadamou/demo/security/model/AuthenticatedUser.java).
-If we get want to get more information from our JWT then we can simply add it to this object and fill it in the [JwtAuthenticationProvider](src/main/java/com/nicholasadamou/demo/security/JwtAuthenticationProvider.java).
+The 'principal' field is the returned object here is our [AuthenticatedUser](src/main/java/com/nicholasadamou/demo/security/model/AuthenticatedUser.java).
+If we want to get more information from our JWT then we can simply add it to this object and fill it in the [JwtAuthenticationProvider](src/main/java/com/nicholasadamou/demo/security/JwtAuthenticationProvider.java).

 ## References